- Student Services

 - professional school in medicine, business, law, or an associated area.

 Completing an undergraduate degree in physics will give you a rich understanding of how the world works.
-It will also prepare you either for continued study in graduate or professional school, or for careers in industry, education, medicine, and finance.
+It will also prepare you either for continued study in graduate or professional school, or for careers in industry, education, medicine, finance, and so much more.